Table of Contents

 Magnetic Permeability Materials

-Materials may be classified on the basis of their permeability as;
+Materials may be classified on the basis of their permeability as follows:

-Diamagnetic materials have a constant relative permeability slightly less than 1, that’s why magnetic flux density inside diamagnetic materials is slightly reduced.
+Diamagnetic materials have a constant relative permeability of slightly less than 1, and that’s why magnetic flux density inside diamagnetic materials is slightly reduced.
 Diamagnetic materials are feebly repelled in external magnetic fields.
+Bismuth is an example of diamagnetic material.

 Read more about it here: Diamagnetic Materials

-Paramagnetic materials have a constant relative permeability slightly greater than 1, that’s why when a paramagnetic material placed in an external field it gets feebly magnetized in the direction of the magnetic field.
+Paramagnetic materials have a constant relative permeability slightly greater than 1, and that’s why when a paramagnetic material is placed in an external field, it gets feebly magnetised in the direction of the magnetic field.
+Platinum is an example of paramagnetic material.

 Read more about it here: Paramagnetic Materials

 Ferromagnetic materials do not have constant relative permeability.

-Pure iron and many alloys have relative permeability greater than 100000, as the magnetising field increases relative permeability increases.
-That’s why ferromagnetic Materials have the strongest magnetic properties.
+Pure iron and many alloys have relative permeability greater than 100000; as the magnetising field increases, the relative permeability increases.
+Therefore, ferromagnetic materials have the strongest magnetic properties.
+Iron is an example of ferromagnetic material.

 Relation between Relative Permeability and Magnetic Susceptibility

-The relation between magnetic susceptibility and relative permeability is described as;
+The relation between magnetic susceptibility and relative permeability is described as follows:

 χm = μr − 1